hurricane-response/florence-api/README.md

-# The Hurricane Florence API
+# The Hurricane API

+This API Server is the backend data management dashboard for mapping community resources such as Shelter and Food Distribution Points in disaster-effected regions.
+It has importers for data from a FEMA managed GeoServer that contains data supplied by the RedCross, and user interfaces for manually updating.

+There are planned features to have crowdsourced update tools to help the community update the data in real time as shelter/distribution point records become stale.

+## History

+The Hurricane API was born out of necessity during Hurricane Harvey in 2017 when Houston, TX was innundated with a storm and people struggled to location shelters.
+The developers at Sketch City took it upon themselves to crowdsource a solution.
+This software is the product of their efforts and has continued to be developed by other Code for America brigade members.

+## Objective

-* We serve JSON data here, open and fresh
+* We serve GeoJSON to mapping front-ends
-* We help client applications help those affected by Hurricane Florence.
+* We help client applications help those affected by hurricanes and other natural disasters.

 ## Developer Quick Links